 5. Distance Suns

-This app provides over 130,000 stars, all 8 planets, constellations, galaxies, nebula and star clusters and contains over 200 galaxies, all in your pocket.
-With is app you can not only observe and learn about our solar system and galaxy but many other distant galaxies.
+This app provides over 130,000 stars, all 8 planets, constellations, galaxies, nebula, star clusters and contains over 200 galaxies, all in your pocket.
+With this app you can not only observe and learn about our solar system and galaxy but many other distant galaxies.
 It’s is your perfect companion when you are searching in the wilderness of the night sky.